ddemile/terraria-server/readme.md

 ## Installation
 Please make sure you have [Python](https://www.python.org) and [Visual Studio](https://visualstudio.microsoft.com/) with C++ development

-You need to create folder to store a normal Terraria Server to executed
+You need to create a folder to store a normal Terraria Server to be executed

 ## Class: TerrariaServer
 TerrariaServer is a class that manages the terraria server itself, captures the process STDOUT